St. Lawrence, Toronto: History

 The town of York was founded in 1793, on a site of ten blocks north of Front Street between George and Berkeley streets, in present day Old Town, Toronto.
 Much of the area of today's St. Lawrence neighbourhood was then located in Toronto Harbour, the shoreline being just south of Front Street.
 The area was infilled to provide more land for port and industrial uses adjacent.
 St. Lawrence was the first industrial area of York.

 The first parliament buildings in Upper Canada in 1793 were constructed on the southwest corner of Parliament and Front Street.
 The buildings have long since gone from the site, but a discovery was made in 2000 when a quick dig of the property revealed the old parliament building footings, in addition to some pottery from that time.
 The City of Toronto and the Government of Ontario now own most of the property.
 There is a marker for the First Parliament Buildings at Parliament Square Park, West of Parliament Street, East of Berkeley, and South of Front.
 The marker is actually south of the original site.
 The Ontario Heritage Trust set up the Parliament Interpretive Centre at Front and Berkeley to provide historical information about this parliament that was destroyed by American troops during the War of 1812.
 The Centre was open from 2012 to 2015, in remembrance of the 200th anniversary of the war.

 A Saturday farmers' market began operation at Front and Jarvis in 1803.
 The current South Market building, south of Front, is open Tuesday through Saturday, selling foods and other goods.
 The North Market building hosted a farmers' market on Saturdays and a flea market on Sundays until its demolition in 2016, at which time they both moved to a temporary building south of The Esplanade.
-A new, larger North Market Building is being built on the original site, with planned completion in 2021.
+A new, larger North Market Building has been constructed on the original site and opened in May 2025.

 In 1834, Toronto's first city hall was built on the southwest corner of King St. East & Jarvis St. at the old 'Market' building from 1834 (the year of Toronto's incorporation from the former town of York) to 1844.
 This building was damaged during the great fire of 1849 and replaced with the grandiose St. Lawrence Hall and a market building (today's North Market).

-A larger city hall, also housing a police station and jail cells, opened in 1845 with a 140 ft long facade running along the south side of Front Street.
+A larger city hall, also housing a police station and jail cells, opened in 1845 with a 140 ft long facade along the south side of Front Street.
 City Hall was moved out of the area in 1899 to what is now Old City Hall before moving once again to its current location.
 The 1845 city hall was integrated into the St. Lawrence Market South building in 1899.
 In 1972, the remains of the city hall were converted into the "Market Gallery".
 The old council chamber is all that remains of the original city hall and is located on the gallery's second floor.